lincolnpoh/github-learning-repo/README.md

 - A repository is just a collection of snapshots of a file changes.
 Before we can take a snapshot, or more precisely "commit", we need to add objects/files to the staging area.

+- When we talk about commit, think of them as a unique photo in an album.
+Every commit contains a unique ID that Git can track those differences in those file than in other commits, which we can rollback to anytime during development.
+For example, when we introduced a bug in a code somewhere, we could quickly rollback to a previous state if necessary.

+- A "HEAD" in Git refers to the most current commit on a branch.
+Eg: If we see something like "HEAD -> master" in git log, it means that particular commit is the most current commit of the master branch

+- Once a file which has been added to staging or a repository, was modified or changed, Git will recognize it as "M", which stands for "Modified".
+If we want to commit those changes to a repository, we need to treat it like a new file, which will require us to add it to staging, and THEN commiting it again.